drduh/macOS-Security-and-Privacy-Guide/README.md

 - Click carefully
   * Ultimately, the security of a system depends on the capabilities of its administrator.
-  * Care should be taken when installing new software; only install from official sources that the developers indicate on their official website/github/etc.
+  * Take care when installing new software: install it only from sources the developer identifies as official, such as their website or GitHub repository.

 # Threat modeling